imagej/imagej.github.io/_pages/Logging.md

   - It complicates application deployment by requiring the inclusion of a logging binding [not explicitly declared in the project's dependency tree](http://slf4j.org/faq.html#maven2).
   - By inventing a new standard for logging, there is [now one more competing standard](http://xkcd.com/927/).

-Still, SLF4J is a nice thing, so the SciJava project does provide a {% include github org='scijava ' repo='scijava-log-slf4j ' path='src/main/java/org/scijava/log/slf4j/SLF4JLogService.java ' label='LogService implementation backed by SLF4J ' %}, which zealous developers can use to redirect all SciJava logging to the SLF4J framework, which they can then [further redirect](wikipedia_Fundamental_theorem_of_software_engineering "wikilink") using an SLF4J binding of their choosing\!
+Still, SLF4J is a nice thing, so the SciJava project does provide a {% include github org='scijava ' repo='scijava-log-slf4j ' path='src/main/java/org/scijava/log/slf4j/SLF4JLogService.java ' label='LogService implementation backed by SLF4J ' %}, which zealous developers can use to redirect all SciJava logging to the SLF4J framework, which they can then {% include wikipedia title='Fundamental theorem of software engineering' text='further redirect'%} using an SLF4J binding of their choosing\!

 ## How does logging work in ImageJ?